 Thank you Himalaya and Thank you Hernan, the special little toddler …..You have no idea how much you may have changed my life. ================================================================================

-Himalaya, the yellow lab is family dog of this family, she finds this toddler in a dejected mood, he wants to be lonely.
+Himalaya, the yellow lab female is the family dog of Ana’s family, she finds this toddler in a dejected mood, he wants to be lonely.

 Dogs have the gift – they know exactly what we humans lack – they recognize the vacuum and they know how to fill that empty space with good positive energy.